Nordic-Accessibility-Community-Group/working-with-EN-301-549/monitoring-agencies-information.md

 # Table of countries under the EAA
 > Please help keep this list up to date with pull requests (PR).
+> Note that the tools for reporting to the monitoring agencies in different countries could be just for one specific area (such as E-books).
+If you do find incorrect or missing information please add a PR, message through [Slack](http://web-a11y.slack.com/), [LinkedIn](http://a11y.se/) or send an email to [erik@axesslab.com](mailto:erik@axesslab.com).

 ## EU countries